Indonesian girls traumatized by push to wear hijab - HRW report | Education

 There has been some pushback.
 The case of a Christian schoolgirl in West Sumatra who was forced to wear the hijab sparked a national outcry last month, leading the education and religious affairs ministry to issue a decree banning public schools from making religious attire mandatory.
 Indonesia's main rights body, Komnas HAM, said the decree supported the right to religious choice, but it remains unclear how strictly it will be enforced.

-Human Rights Watch found the problems extended well beyond school, reporting cases of female civil servants and lecturers who resigned from their jobs due to pressure to wear the hijab and others who were unable to access government services because they chose not to veil.
-The education and religious affairs ministries did not immediately respond to a request for comment on the report.
+Human Rights Watch found the problems extended well beyond school, reporting cases of female civil servants and lecturers who resigned from their jobs due to pressure to wear the hijab, and others who were unable to access government services because they chose not to veil.
+A spokesman for the Education Ministry did not respond specifically to questions about the report, referring Reuters to its recent decree.
+The religious affairs ministry did not immediately respond to a request for comment.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)